 You may incur a one-off default fee of £15 on your first missed instalment if you do not respond to our correspondence and no payment has been made three days after the due date.
 This is the maximum amount that can be charged and covers any administration fees in order to follow up your repayment and contact you.

 In addition, you may be charged the daily interest for every extra day that your loan is not repaid.
 We charge a maximum daily interest rate of 0.8% on the principal outstanding and this will continue to accrue until you have made contact with us and your account has been resolved.
 This information is presented to you in the contract that is electronically signed, prior to funding your loan.
 The total cost (fees, interest and charges) is capped at 100% of the original amount borrowed which means you will never repay more than twice the amount borrowed.

 Rollovers and extensions

-If you are looking to top up your loan, rollover or extend your repayment for another month, this is not something that we offer.
+If you are looking to top up your loan, rollover or extend your repayment for a period of time, this is not something that we offer.
 We recognised in the industry that several customers are using rollovers as a way to manage their long-term debt.
 However, this can lead to severe debt problems for customers which is why we do not offer this facility.
 Instead, we encourage you to speak to our friendly customer services team to discuss your repayment options.

 Impact to your credit score